icopy-site/awesome-cn/docs/awesome/awesome-machine-learning.md

 * [Exadel CompreFace](https://github.com/exadel-inc/CompreFace) - face recognition system that can be easily integrated into any system without prior machine learning skills.
 CompreFace provides REST API for face recognition, face verification, face detection, face mask detection, landmark detection, age, and gender recognition and is easily deployed with docker.
 * [computer-vision-in-action](https://github.com/Charmve/computer-vision-in-action) - as known as ``L0CV``, is a new generation of computer vision open source online learning media, a cross-platform interactive learning framework integrating graphics, source code and HTML. the L0CV ecosystem — Notebook, Datasets, Source Code, and from Diving-in to Advanced — as well as the L0CV Hub.
 * [timm](https://github.com/rwightman/pytorch-image-models) - PyTorch image models, scripts, pretrained weights -- ResNet, ResNeXT, EfficientNet, EfficientNetV2, NFNet, Vision Transformer, MixNet, MobileNet-V3/V2, RegNet, DPN, CSPNet, and more.
+* [segmentation_models.pytorch](https://github.com/qubvel/segmentation_models.pytorch) - A PyTorch-based toolkit that offers pre-trained segmentation models for computer vision tasks.
+It simplifies the development of image segmentation applications by providing a collection of popular architecture implementations, such as UNet and PSPNet, along with pre-trained weights, making it easier for researchers and developers to achieve high-quality pixel-level object segmentation in images.
+* [segmentation_models](https://github.com/qubvel/segmentation_models) - A TensorFlow Keras-based toolkit that offers pre-trained segmentation models for computer vision tasks.
+It simplifies the development of image segmentation applications by providing a collection of popular architecture implementations, such as UNet and PSPNet, along with pre-trained weights, making it easier for researchers and developers to achieve high-quality pixel-level object segmentation in images.

 <a name="python-natural-language-processing"></a>
 #### Natural Language Processing